jlutteringer/jlutteringer.github.io/Tabletop RPG/Rules/classes.md

 * Endurance Cost: Medium
 * Duration: Until Cancelled

-The Heavy creates an Overshield with a `5` square diameter, which protects all allies inside.
-The Overshield's hit points are equivalent to `50%` of the Heavy's max `health`.
+The Heavy creates an Overshield with a `3` square diameter, which protects all allies inside.
+The Overshield's hit points are equivalent to `50%` of the Heavy's max `health` and the barrier has no AC.
+While active, the barrier intercepts all ranged attacks on characters inside the barrier, while allowing them to attack from inside.
+It does not restrict movement in any way.
 The Heavy can only maintain one Overshield at a time.

 #### Mechanized Protocols
 //TODO

 #### Oppression Protocol
-* Activation: Full Round
 * Successful basic attacks disorient the target.
 * Increase movement speed by `2`.

 #### Immortality Protocol
-* Activation: Full Round
 * Add `CON` modifier to soak value in addition to other attributes.
 * Reduce movement speed by `2`.